renepacchaux/huntington-bank-pavilion/README.md

 I was eager to see the successful conclusion to this project.
 We had two weeks.

 ### Project Challenge
-How do we improve the experience going to an outdoor show?
+How do we improve the experience of going to an outdoor show?

 #### Process
 This could be an opportunity.
-Our team was anxious and optimistic.
+Our team was optimistic.

-~~Like trying to ship balloons by getting them into the suitcase, ~~I will compress a design process that focuses on seemingly small topics like the weather.
+I will compress a design process that focuses on seemingly small topics like the weather.

 Previous design decisions were unavailable to us.
 To take a status snapshot of our thinking, we proceeded to let loose on paper.